keithmcnulty/facebook_text_analytics/README.md

 ```
 R CMD BATCH facebook_text_analytics.R
 ```
-6. To see the progress, run from another terminal window
+6. To see the progress, run from another terminal window, same folder as script:
 ```
-tail -f facebook_text_analytics.Rout (same folder as script)
+tail -f facebook_text_analytics.Rout
 ```

 If execution fails on "to must be a finite number", comment out the following 3 lines (99-101) in the script: